Location: Manuel Antonio

 Today was another fun-filled, adventurous and hot day for the Lifeworkers.
 The teens had to wake up bright and early to ride their 6:30 AM bus to the beautiful town of Capos.

-Stunning rainforests and rivers made the almost 4 hour drive worthwhile.
+Stunning rainforests and rivers made the almost 4-hour drive worthwhile.
 We even had a chance to walk on a bridge over crocodiles!

 Once in Capos, the group dropped off their bags at the Mono Azul hotel and headed straight for the national park and beach.
-On the way, the group was met by a hoard of monkeys, some of which were shy yet quite accepting of fruit.
+On the way, the group was met by a hoard of monkeys, some of which was shy yet quite accepting of fruit.

-In order to make it to the private beach, the Lifeworkers had to endure a long hike in the rainforest in hot and humid weather.
+To make it to the private beach, the Lifeworkers had to endure a long hike in the rainforest in hot and humid weather.
 Though the sun was shining, the group’s faith in a great beach experience was fading.

 However, once the group made it to their destination, laughter and fun prevailed.
 The waves were strong, yet that made for an even greater swimming environment.